archiemartini/database-server-postgres-node/README.md

 # Database server tech test

+## Completion Overview

+To complete this techtest I created a server using Node.js and Express.js.
+The server has two routes '/set' and '/get' and upon requests to each reads the request.query and either saves ('/set') the data to a locally declared variable (let keyValueData) or returns ('/get') said variable

+The original brief can be seen below...

 Today we will practice a tech test to demonstrate your understanding of web technologies.
 This is an actual tech test that was given to one of our coaches when they applied for a dev role.

 Bear in mind that most tech tests do not have a set timeframe.
 Although we do have a "soft" time limit, imposed mainly by the structure of the week, we are not expecting you to finish within the day - so take your time and focus on writing the best code you can produce.